hennasingh/RestaurantApp/README.md

 # RestaurantApp (WIP)

-This will describe how to use MongoDB Query API to directly access collections from within the Android Application
+This will describe how to data in MongoDb is Synced to Mobile to create a restaurant app